David Cassidy Will Not Have A Funeral

 David Cassidy rose to prominence in the 70’s on the musical sitcom, The Partridge Family, where he played the role of Keith Partridge, the eldest of five children chasing a musical career.

-The show was a hit and launched David Cassidy into super stardom with hordes of young teenage girls buying pillowcases, bubblegum and lunch boxes dotted with his face.
+The show was a hit and launched David Cassidy into superstardom with hordes of young teenage girls buying pillowcases, bubblegum and lunch boxes dotted with his face.

 [Featured Image by Dan Steinberg/AP Images]